El Risitas

-Juan Joya Borja (5 April 1956 – 28 April 2021) was a Spanish comedian and actor known by the stage name El Risitas ("The Giggles" in Spanish).
-He gained widespread popularity in 2015 thanks to a series of memes based on a television interview recorded in 2001 on Jesús Quintero's TV show Ratones Coloraos.
+Juan Joya Borja (5 April 1956 – 28 April 2021), better known by his stage name El Risitas (The Giggles), was a Spanish comedian and actor.
+He gained widespread popularity in 2015 thanks to a series of memes based on a television interview recorded in 2007 on Jesús Quintero's TV show Ratones Coloraos.

 Biography

 Joya was born in Seville, Andalusia on 5 April 1956.
 He had a number of jobs throughout his life, including cooking and unloading sacks of cement.

 His first appearance on television was in 2001, on Jesús Quintero's show El Vagamundo, where he interviewed on various life situations with his partner "El Peíto" or "el Cuñao" Antonio Rivera (1959–2003 December), in a comedic tone.
 He became recognizable for his high-pitched, wheezing laugh (described in The Guardian as like a "dolphin with a 20-a-day habit"), which led to his nickname "El Risitas" ([el ri.ˈsi.tas]; "Giggles" in English).
-He also appeared in the 2005 film Torrente 3: El protector.
-When he became known internationally around 2015 he also performed for companies outside of Spain, for example in a Finnish commercial.
+He also appeared in the 2005 film Torrente 3: el protector.
+When he became known internationally around 2015, he also performed for companies outside of Spain, for example in a Finnish commercial.